Knowledge base

 This guide explains how to force the display of the web hosting name in the browser's address bar to one of the domain names installed as an alias/synonym or how to display the main domain in the address bar instead of the alias.

-Limit the "duplicate content" or duplicate content
+Limiting the 'duplicate content' or duplicate content

 You therefore have the possibility to force the display of a different address than the one that was typed.
-So if someone types domainesyno.xyz
+Thus, if someone types synodomain.xyz, then it is your-domain.com that will automatically be displayed in the address bar.

-folder of your FTP).
-If this file does not yet exist, you must create it on the server.
+A code must be entered in a file called .htaccess which must be located at the root of your hosting (in the /web folder of your FTP).
+If this file does not exist yet, you must create it on the server.

 RewriteEngine on